Stimulus Equipment

 The SIEMENS Prisma produces a 1us impulse which is delivered fibre-optically to the SIEMENS Interface Box behind the console PC.
 This has two settings, TOGGLE and IMPULSE, and requires USB power.
 Ensure IMPULSE is selected.
 The BNC output of this SIEMENS Interface Box is relayed to the NATA Response Interface, with potential breakout for other devices.

-The NAtA is connected directly to the KVM and reports a 't' via USB connection, which also reports 1,2,3,4,5 & ,6,7,8,9.0 for NATA response peripheral.
-The NATA Interface Box also passes the signal via a DB25 breakout, and <1ms delay.
-This is DB25 breakout is normally connected to the legacy Windows 7 BUIC Stimulus PC.
-This enables legacy BUIC experiments to be run without alteration on the legacy Stimulus PC (besides screen size considerations).
-The DB25 breakout may also be connected to the LABJACK U3, the National Instruments DAQ or the BlackBoxToolKit.
+The NAtA is connected directly to the KVM and reports a 't' via USB connection, which also reports 1,2,3,4,5 & ,6,7,8,9,0 for the NAtA response peripheral.
+The NAtA Interface Box also passes the signal via a DB25 breakout with <1ms delay.
+The DB25 breakout may be connected to the LABJACK U3, the National Instruments DAQ or the BlackBoxToolKit.

 Recovering Participant Responses in Linux